Helmholtz Graduate School Environmental Health

-The Helmholtz Graduate School Environmental Health (HELENA), located in Neuherberg north of Munich, was opened on November 1, 2010.
+The Helmholtz Graduate School Environmental Health (HELENA) was opened on November 1, 2010.
+It is located in Neuherberg, north of Munich.
 It is a joint initiative for the promotion of doctoral students of the Helmholtz Zentrum München - German Research Center for Environmental Health, the Ludwig-Maximilians-Universität München, and the Technische Universität München.

 Description

-With its orientation on Environmental Health, HELENA focuses thematically on the pathogenic processes of common diseases that affect a large number of people, such as chronic lung diseases, diabetes, cardiovascular diseases, cancer, Alzheimer’s disease and depression.
-These diseases develop out of a complex interaction of individual genetic predisposition and environmental influences such as food, lifestyle, stress, or pollutants.
+The school studies environmental health by focusing on the pathogenic processes of common diseases that affect many people.
+These include chronic lung diseases, diabetes, cardiovascular diseases, cancer, Alzheimer’s disease, and depression.
+These occur due to complex interactions of individual genetic predisposition and environmental influences such as food, lifestyle, stress, or pollutants.

-The structured program of the Helmholtz graduate school HELENA offers participants an individualized course of study within eight thematic tracks, which cover the entire spectrum of Environmental Health research.
-Additionally, the promotion of competence in management, leadership, and communication lays the foundation for a successful scientific career.
-Each doctoral student can choose his/her personal curriculum individually from the offering.
+The school's program offers participants an individualized course of study within the eight thematic fields of education, listed below.
+These cover the entire spectrum of environmental health research.
+Additionally, competence in management, leadership, and communication are taught to lay the foundation for a successful scientific career.